dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ---
 # required metadata

-title: Your Android device seems to be encrypted | Microsoft Docs
+title: Your Android device seems to be encrypted
 description:
 keywords:
 author: barlanmsft